 Examples like this are everywhere you look, from how we plan our cities, to food production, energy, essential supply chains, education, health, and related policies.
 The interesting thing about integrating resilience as a key measure is that aspects such as the circular economy and climate adaptation come in through a side door in the process of resilience analysis.
 However, this time, they are placed in relation to each other, and it is possible to indicate priorities between them.
 This means that resilience is a higher-level, overarching concept that can be used to manage layers beneath it, analyze, relate and evaluate them, and figure out concrete steps towards improvement.

 It now becomes our challenge to start integrating the concept of resilience into our societal ambitions.
-And of course, as others have said many times already in the last few weeks, this systemic upheaval is the perfect opportunity to get our foundations straight.
+And of course, as others have said, the systemic upheaval of Corona is the perfect opportunity to get our foundations straight.
 Adding resilience as a main KPI to all our major societal systems would be one of the best changes we could implement, for the sake of humanity (and our ability to thrive long-term).
 There is still a lot to develop, learn and experiment with in that department, but we already have existing tools to get us moving in the right direction.

 Applied to your specific field, the Symbiosis in Development (SiD) framework helps you understand, manage, design, and integrate resilience.
 The SiD framework is free, open-source, and ready for implementation in governance, design, management, and planning.
 It also combines and helps to integrate aspects such as the circular economy, climate adaptation, and social justice.
 SiD places these in relation to each other, and the overall system’s resilience.
 While SiD extends beyond resilience, you can start by investigating its take on resilience specifically, and follow your interests from there.
 The main body of SiD is a free digital book to dive in deep, about 460-pages deep.
 There is also a quick guide that provides a birds-eye view.